 - Date of birth

-- Account and routing numbers for the outside bank account(s) you will link to your American Express Personal Savings account
+- Account and routing numbers for the outside bank account(s) you will link to your American Express account

 Once your account has been approved, you can fund it.
-You can do this either by linking your current external bank account to the American Express account, and transferring the funds online, or by mailing a check.
+You can do this either by linking your current external bank account to the American Express Personal Savings Account, and transferring the funds online, or by mailing a check.
 As soon as the money is received and credited to your account, you will begin receiving interest on your account.

 Types of Accounts Available at American Express Online Savings

 American Express Personal Savings Account Mobile App.
-The American Express Personal Savings account mobile app is available for Android smart phones or tablets, or iPhone or iPad devices.
+The American Express account mobile app is available for Android smart phones or tablets, or iPhone or iPad devices.

 American Express Personal Savings Account Security